 Interest rates for top loan purposes by credit score

 This chart presents a more granular view of the chart above.
 Instead of overall averages, we can see average rates for each loan type broken down by credit score.
-Rates can vary significantly within the same credit score tier for different loan purposes — this insight could be applied strategically by borrowers to save money on interest.
+Rates can vary significantly within the same credit score tier for different loan purposes.

 As expected, rates for all loan types increase as credit scores decrease.